3mohamed-abdelfattah/CLICON/README.md

-# CLICON - eCommerce Platform
+# C L I C O N  - eCommerce Platform

 CLICON is an eCommerce platform similar to Amazon, allowing users to browse products, add them to their cart, and manage their orders.
 The platform includes user authentication, cart management, and product browsing by category.